Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Observations Methods

 \subsection{\gaia DR3 \& \galex}

 We also use \gaia data for our sample of \galah stars to analyze regions of the stellar spectra not covered by \galah. \gaia Data Release 3 (DR3) provides near-infrared (845–872 nm) spectra at medium-resolution ($R \approx 11,500$), measured with the Radial Velocity Spectrometer (RVS) for 999,645 sources and centered on the Ca-triplet \citep{gaia_collab, Cropper2018, gaiadr3}.
 The Ca-triplet core is particularly interesting as a marker of magnetic activity in the upper layers of the chromosphere \citep{Lanzafame_2022}.
 We therefore wish to compare this feature in \lirich and \lin stars.
 We find 673 stars in our \lirich sample with available RVS spectra.
+Note that while it is possible to model magnetic field strength from variation in the Ca-triplet lines \citep[e.g.,][]{Carlin2015}, this is beyond the scope of this work.

 We find \dgs for these stars in \gaia spectra in order to compare the Ca-triplet feature in the two samples; however, we now use the spectra to find \dgs, rather than the stellar parameters.
 While we can not explicitly select only \lin stars in our reference \dg set, as there is no lithium measurement from \gaia, the candidate \dgs are most likely to be \lin, given that only \app1\% of giants are \lirich.
 The criteria and steps taken to create the \dg sample are described below: